 Simple ideas to paint on a Wooden Box

-This project really could not be much easier.
+This project is so simple and easy.
 There are endless ways you could hand paint on a wooden box, but for this project I decided to stick with a flower + plant theme.

 I started by doing just a little bit of flower designs for painting on wood doodling on a scrap piece of paper.
 I drew about 4 or 5 different simple flowers and leaf type combinations.
 I ended up modifying some of those designs, but I found it very helpful to have a few ideas to start pulling from when it was time to paint.

 Make sure you give your paint pen a good few shakes to mix up the paint.
-Also, tap the marker tip a few times on a spare piece of paper to allow for any big globs of paint to get out, before starting on your wooden box.
+Also, gently press the marker tip a few times on a spare piece of paper to allow for any big globs of paint to get out, before starting on your wooden box.

 Next, simply start drawing or “painting” your flower patterns onto the box.

 And the best part about how to paint a wooden box is you can really make it up as you go!
 For any smaller empty areas, I filled with a set of three larger polka dots and then many small dots.
 I think that helped to break up the patterns and spaces nicely.

 If your pencil box is a lighter colored wood or it’s been left as natural wood, you may need to lighten stain the wood so the white paint pen shows up.
 Or you could always use a different color paint pen, black would be so stunning!